open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 This field maps to the same `Statistic` objects as created for BT-636-LotResult.
-For each `AppealRequestStatistics`, [add a statistic](operations.md#add-a-statistic) or update the corresponding `Statistic` object and map to its `.value`.
+For each `AppealRequestStatistics`, [add a complaints statistic](operations.md#add-a-complaints-statistic) or update the corresponding `Statistic` object and map to its `.value`.

 ```xml
 <efac:AppealRequestsStatistics>